Julio Iglesias

 Biography of Julio Iglesias

 Julio Iglesias is a legendary Spanish singer and songwriter, known worldwide for his tenor voice.
-He gained fame with the song "Life Goes On the Same," winning the international festival in Benidorm, Spain.
-Later, the entire world sang along with the Spaniard when he performed the song "Nathalie."
+He shot to fame with "Life Goes On the Same," taking home the prize at Benidorm's international festival in Spain.
+Later, audiences worldwide fell in love with the Spanish crooner's "Nathalie."
 A two-time Grammy Award winner, he also has a personal star on the Hollywood Walk of Fame.

 Julio Iglesias